All Episodes

 They are no substitute for Buckley's class and intellectualism.

-If Mr. Buckley made reasoned and rational arguments for his cause, and he was very smart, why, Mr. Sloan, are you still a liberal?
+If Mr. Buckley made reasoned and rational arguments for his cause and he was very smart, why, Mr. Sloan, are you still a liberal?

-If he was so brilliant, and if he was so admired and so respected and so quick witted and so smart, then how come you are still a liberal?
+If he was so brilliant, and if he was so admired and so respected and so quick-witted and so smart, then how come you are still a liberal?

 And how come you can't cite the brilliant arguments that Buckley made?

-The truth is all of these people like this clown, Ward Sloan or Richard Corless, or and I'm sure you've read similar entries such as this.
+The truth is, all of these people like this clown, Ward Sloan or Richard Corliss, and I'm sure you've read similar entries such as this, the truth is that all of these liberals would love it if all conservatives would just shut up.

 We would be easier to ignore.

-And that's what they mean when they talk about civilized and mild mannered.
+And that's what they mean when they talk about civilized and mild-mannered.

-The point is these people can't win these debates.
+The point is, these people can't win these debates.

-They can't win these arguments, and so they want us to shut this is nothing new.
+And so they want us to shut up.

-They want us to shut up, or they will shut us up on their own.
+They want us to shut up or they will shut us up on their own.

 We are in a battle in this country.